kubeedge/kubeedge/docs/setup/kubeedge_precheck.md

 ### Details and use cases of integration test framework

-Please find the [link](https://github.com/kubeedge/kubeedge/tree/master/edge/test/integration) to use cases of intergration test framework for KubeEdge.
+Please find the [link](https://github.com/kubeedge/kubeedge/tree/master/edge/test/integration) to use cases of integration test framework for KubeEdge.